 Team Icon: An icon on the mobile application that you can use to view and contact team members working at the same site or zone.

 Emergency Contacts: Emergency contacts are site contacts who can be contacted in the event of an emergency.
-When contacts are selected as emergency contacts, guards will be able to tap the icon on their mobile device to call them in an emergency situation.
+When contacts are selected as emergency contacts, guards will tap the icon on their mobile devices to call them in an emergency.

-Installation Code: A code that can be generated by administrators in the portal and then used to install the mobile application on a device.
-Installation codes are alpha-numeric.
+Installation Code: A code generated by administrators in the portal and then used to install the mobile application on a device.
+Installation codes are alphanumeric.